 What God has ordained should not be taken lightly and should be obeyed.

-Noah’s three sons, Shem, Ham and Japeth fulfill God’s command “Be fruitful, and multiply and replenish the earth” (Genesis 9:1 ) to their father Noah after the judgment of God in Genesis 11.
+Noah’s three sons, Shem, Ham and Japeth only fulfilled God’s command “Be fruitful, and multiply and replenish the earth” (Genesis 9:1 ) to their father Noah after the judgment of God in Genesis 11.
 While sequentially out of order, the practice of oriental writing was such that the effect was presented before the cause.

 The genealogy of Shem concludes “By these were the isles of the Gentiles divided in their lands..”
 Genesis 10:5.
 The genealogy of Shem concludes “And their dwelling was from Mesha, as thou goest unto Sephar a mount of the east.
 These are the sons of Shem, after their families, after their tongues, in their lands, after their nations.”
 Genesis 10:31

 Ham’s descendants for the most part obeyed likewise.
 “These are the sons of Ham, after their families, after their tongues, in their countries and in their nations”.
 Genesis 10:20.